Are there Online MHA Programs that Waive or Do Not Require the GRE?

 While the GRE may be gaining ground over the GMAT and other standardized tests, more and more online MHA programs are switching away from the GRE as a requirement to reduce obstacles to what is a growing and lucrative career path.

 Work experience and strong academic backgrounds are replacing test scores as a measure of passion and competence.
-Furthermore, some schools that maintain a GRE requirement may be convinced to waive it due to work experience or competitive undergraduate transcripts.
+Furthermore, some schools that maintain a GRE requirement may be persuaded to waive it based on work experience or competitive undergraduate transcripts.
 Conversely, schools may overlook a less-than-ideal undergraduate GPA in favor of a strong GRE score.
-Ultimately, deciding whether or not to take the GRE requires the personal evaluation of one’s past performance and future goals.
+Ultimately, deciding whether to take the GRE requires a personal evaluation of one’s past performance and future goals.

 There is a wealth of information online, but it is always best to contact an admissions counselor at the schools students are considering.
-Admissions requirements can change every year, and sometimes they change faster than a school’s website does.
-Putting a human face to the admissions process can further individualize the experience, liberating it from an obtuse checklist of rigid requirements and turning it into something more equitable and holistic.
+Admission requirements can change every year, and sometimes they change faster than a school’s website does.
+Putting a human face on the admissions process can further individualize the experience, freeing it from an obtuse checklist of rigid requirements and making it more equitable and holistic.

 In the past, a poor GRE score could severely limit one’s options.
 But today, there is an online MHA program that’s right for anyone, whether they decide to take the GRE or not.